Humans and AI are shaking hands

 #1 Cost optimization

 The reason?
 AI models are incredibly resource intensive.
-To put it simply, a single prompt on advanced models like ChatGPT can use as much energy as a light bulb left on for about an hour – seems like too many deep questions for ChatGPT, and we might end up needing a few more candles around.
+To put it simply, a single prompt on advanced models like ChatGPT can use as much energy as a light bulb left on for about an hour — seems like too many deep questions for ChatGPT, and we might end up needing a few more candles around.
+Plus, training large models and running them at scale requires significant compute capacity, making costs increasingly visible as AI systems move from experimentation to regular use.

 But what exactly does cost optimization in AI entail?